History of the Scythians: War against the Neo-Assyrian Empire

 Having reorganised his kingdom and grown his military power, Cyaxares attacked the Neo-Assyrian Empire; meanwhile, Nabopolassar had managed to take control of all Babylonia by 620 BCE, and by 616 BCE he was militarily comfortable enough to attack the Assyrian core territories; and Nabopolassar and Cyaxares soon allied with each other against the Neo-Assyrian Empire.

-By 615, the Scythian kingdom was operating as an ally of Cyaxares in his war against the Neo-Assyrian Empire, possibly out of necessity, with the Scythians' abandonment of their former alliance with the Assyrians to instead side with the Neo-Babylonians and the Medes being a critical factor in worsening the military position of the Neo-Assyrian Empire.
+By 615, the Scythian kingdom was in an alliance with the Medes termed Umman Manda ("the horde from who knows where?") in Assyrian records.
+Scythia operated with Cyaxares in his war against the Neo-Assyrian Empire, possibly out of necessity, the abandonment its former alliance with Assyria to side with the Neo-Babylonians and Medes becoming a critical factor in the worsening military position of the Neo-Assyrian Empire.
 The Scythian kingdom supported the Medo-Babylonian conquests of Aššur in 614 BCE, of Nineveh in 612 BCE, and of the last Neo-Assyrian remnants at Ḫarran in 610 BCE, which permanently destroyed the Neo-Assyrian Empire.

-The presence of Scythian-style arrowheads at locations where the Neo-Babylonian Empire is known to have conducted military campaigns, and which are associated with the destruction layers of these campaigns, suggests that certain contingents composed of Scythians or of Medes who had adopted Scythian archery techniques might have recruited by the Neo-Babylonian army during this war.
-The Neo-Babylonian archery divisions themselves were influenced Scythian archery techniques because Scythian bows were more powerful than Akkadian ones.
+The presence of Scythian-style arrowheads at locations where the Neo-Babylonian Empire is known to have conducted military campaigns, and associated with the destruction layers of these campaigns, suggests that certain contingents composed of Scythians, or Medes who had adopted Scythian archery techniques, might have been recruited by the Neo-Babylonian army during this war.
+The Neo-Babylonian archery divisions themselves were influenced by Scythian archery techniques, because Scythian bows were more powerful than Akkadian ones.

-Clay figurines depicting Scythian riders, as well as an Ionian shield and a Neo-Hittite battle-axe similar to those found in Scythian remains in the Pontic steppe, suggest that both the contingents as well as actual Scythian mercenaries had also participated at the final Neo-Babylonian victory over the Egyptians at Carchemish.
+Clay figurines depicting Scythian riders, as well as an Ionian shield and a Neo-Hittite battle-axe similar to those found in Scythian remains in the Pontic steppe, suggest that such contingents as well as other Scythian mercenaries had also participated at the final Neo-Babylonian victory over the Egyptians at Carchemish.

-The Scythian or Scythian-style contingents also participated in the Neo-Babylonian campaigns in the southern Levant, including in the Babylonian annexation of the kingdom of Judah in 586 BCE.
+The Scythian or Scythian-style contingents moreover took part in the Neo-Babylonian campaigns in the southern Levant, including in the Babylonian annexation of the kingdom of Judah in 586 BCE.